raindropio/developer-site/v1/filters.md

 # Filters

-To help users easily find they content you can suggest context aware filters like we have in Raindrop.io app
+To help users easily find their content you can suggest context aware filters like we have in Raindrop.io app

 ![Filters right above search field](../.gitbook/assets/filters%20%281%29.png)